Skip to main page content (AccessKey S)

 Like other Scottish abbeys, Deer's useful life came to an end with the Reformation in 1560.
 And in common with many, it then became the property of secular lairds.
 Deer Abbey ended up in the hands of the Fergusons of Pitfour.

-These included Pitfour House itself, demolished in 1927, an observatory designed primarily to watch over the neighbouring racecourse rather than the night sky, a canal linking the estate to the sea, a large loch built to give the excuse to build a large bridge, and on the loch's banks, the remarkably grand Temple of Theseus, a six-bay Greek Doric temple with 36 pillars and containing a pool said to be home to Admiral Ferguson's pet alligators...
+These included Pitfour House itself, demolished in 1927, an observatory designed primarily to watch over the neighbouring racecourse rather than the night sky, a canal linking the estate to the sea, a large loch built to give the excuse to build a large bridge, and on the loch's banks, the remarkably grand Temple of Theseus, a six-bay Greek Doric temple with 36 pillars and containing a pool said to have been home to Admiral Ferguson's pet alligators.